ArtFXDev/silex-doc/docs/user/basic-concepts/workflow.md

 The list of tasks is defined by the supervisors before the project begins.
 :::

 Now, let's say you are a layout artist.
-Afetr selecting your Shot or Asset in the explorer, you can select the task **Layout**, and [open a new scene](../interface/file-explorer.md) from the launch window. the new scene is now open in a **Context** specific to this task. this means that the [tools in the Silex shelf](./actions/actions.md) will take into acount that your are in a layout scene in for the shot you selected.
+After selecting your Shot or Asset in the explorer, you can select the task **Layout**, and [open a new scene](../interface/file-explorer.md) from the launch window. the new scene is now open in a **Context** specific to this task. this means that the [tools in the Silex shelf](./actions/actions.md) will take into acount that your are in a layout scene in for the shot you selected.
 In other terms, Silex KNOWS where you are, and will use it for publishing files.

 As mentioned before, the [publish tool](./actions/publish.md) exports the scene or the selection into a publish folder.
 Since you work in a **Layout** scene, if you use the [publish tool](./actions/publish.md), the exported files will be accessible in the publish folder.
 You will be able to access it ONLY in this particular task, in this particular shot.